Figures for journal articles

 Figure captions

 Captions should be included in the text and not in the graphics files.
 Figure captions should contain relevant key terms and be self-contained (avoiding acronyms) so that a reader can understand the figure without having to refer to the text.
-Figure captions should also reference the source of the figure if the figure has been reused from elsewhere.
+To make your figures accessible to as many readers as possible, include the main points that the figure demonstrates in the caption.
+We provide further information and examples on this page.

 Need help with your figures?